hyperspy/hyperspy/doc/user_guide/model.rst

 :py:attr:`~.model.Model.stash` attribute, and has the following methods:
  - :py:meth:`~.model.ModelStash.save` - saves the current state of the model to a stash
  - :py:meth:`~.model.ModelStash.remove` - removes a saved stash
- - :py:meth:`~.model.ModelStash.apply`- restores one of the saved stashes
+ - :py:meth:`~.model.ModelStash.apply`- restores one of the saved stashes.
+If the current model is not empty, its state is first saved to a new stash named "backup" before restoring, in order to prevent data loss.
+This behaviour can be turned off in ``Preferences``.
  - :py:meth:`~.model.ModelStash.pop` - restores and then removes the saved stash immediately

 The saved stashes can be either given a name, or assigned one automatically.